How to Plant, Grow, and Care for Creeping Speedwell

 Soil

 This low-growing perennial is grown in all sorts of soil types.
-It prefers either sandy or slightly loamy soil when it has a choice.
-Well-draining but moisture-retentive is best to keep it happy.
+When it has a choice, it prefers either sandy or slightly loamy soil.
+Well-draining but moisture-retentive soil is best to keep it happy.

 Fertilizer